 Worked In Los Angeles

 This is an original oil painting on canvas by renowned American artist, Violet Parkhurst.
-This painting is hand signed in the right quadrant.
+This painting is hand signed in the left quadrant.
 The artwork has been executed on canvas.

 This painting was appraised by Violet Parkhurst Galleries.

 Provenance: This fine artwork came from an estate in Maryland, United States.
 A Certificate of Authenticity hand signed by Parkhurst Galleries, will be included with this sale.
 Many original paintings by Violet Parkhurst were used as images for famous illustrations, lithographic prints and decorative artwork.
 This fine painting will add character and class to any home.
 Moreover, the strength of this artist’s recent sales at fine art galleries worldwide will add to the future value of this painting.
 Please inquire about many other original paintings, also available for sale

 Description: original oil painting by Violet Parkhurst depicting a vibrant sunset Seascape in rich blue, purple and pink tones.
 Setting sun illuminating calm waves and wet sand in foreground.

 Lighthouse in midground right.
 Setting sun masked by clouds.
 Artist signature in lower left corner.